 Examines the relationship between humans and nature, including reasons for some well-known ecological catastrophes in human history.
 The course traces changing attitudes to the environment and explores various measures that have been offered to solve problems, for instance, the Green Revolution, sustainable development, renewable energy, "clean" technologies, and the potential social and ecological consequences of these solutions.
-Prerequisite(s): HUM 200-299

-Global Migration
+SSCI 376 Global Migration